 In many cultures, babies and grown-ups have always slept together.
-Some parents in western cultures, such as Australia, are now also choosing to bring their babies into their beds.
+Some parents in western cultures, such as Australia, are now also choosing to bring their babies into their beds to sleep.
+This is called co-sleeping.

-Many parents who share a bed with their baby – also called co-sleeping – believe it helps their baby feel safe and secure.
-They like the close bodily contact, feel that it’s rewarding and satisfying, and believe it’s good for their relationship with their baby.
+For example, many parents who sleep with their baby believe that it helps their baby feel safe and secure.
+They like the close body contact, feel that it’s rewarding and satisfying, and believe it’s good for their relationship with their baby.

-It’s recommended that your baby sleeps in a cot next to your bed for the first 6-12 months.
-Research has shown this lowers the risk of SIDS for your baby.
+Infant sleep safety experts recommend that your baby sleeps in a cot next to your bed for the first 6-12 months.
+This lowers the risk of SUDI (including SIDS and fatal sleeping accidents) for your baby.

 - you or your partner is a smoker